Preliminary Teaching Credentials Next Steps

 - Verification of CBEST registration or passing of Basic Skills Requirement

 - Verification of CSET registration (minimum one subtest) or passing of Subject Matter

-Orientation for the Fall 2019 semester is Saturday, August 24th from 9:00am to 10:30am.
-The location is to be determined.
+Orientation for the Spring 2021 semester is Wednesday, January 13th from 4:00pm to 6:00pm.
+Orientation will be conducted via Zoom.
 Please contact Clarisse Lincir, Administrative Assistant Department of Learning and Teaching, at email@example.com for additional information.

 All students are required to submit a Master Promissory Note prior to registration.
 You will be prompted to enter your MyCLU username and password.Submit your note

 Follow these steps to complete the financial aid process.